oliverbenee/ar21/Assignments/assignment_4.md

 ![PARTICLES](https://gitlab.au.dk/au598997/ar21/-/raw/68a74cdd72642477ab20fa53613b33d2dcd1bc2d/Images/particles.PNG)

 Originally, our idea was to add these particle effects as a component to the main artifact, which could be enabled and disabled at runtime using the built-in Play() and Pause() methods, that emitters have.
-However, there are two limitations to this approach.
-The first is, that we during testing found inconsistent behaviour with registering if an emitter was playing or pausing, which meant that the emitter would not always be played or paused.
-The second is, that by adding the component and removing it at runtime, we open up for changing the type of emitter to be used at runtime much easier, since we only have to instantiate the particleEffect, we wish to apply at runtime, then deleting it, rather than having to pre-determine a certain amount and types of particle effects we wish to add, and then modifying those existing components to what we need.
+By adding the component and removing it at runtime, we open up for changing the type of emitter to be used at runtime much easier (as a potential later feature), since we only have to instantiate the particleEffect, we wish to apply at runtime, then deleting it, rather than having to pre-determine a certain amount and types of particle effects we wish to add, and then modifying those existing components to what we need.

 Regarding the implementation, we started by creating an Animate() method for handling the animation.
 It starts by searching for any potential emitters on the gameObject already: